 Call and Message using Arduino and GSM Module

-So here we are going to build a Simple Mobile Phone using Arduino, in which GSM Module is used to Make the Call, answer the Call, send SMS, and read SMS, and also this Arduino phone has Mic and Speaker to talk over this Phone.
-This project will also serve as a proper interface of GSM Module with Arduino, with all the Code needed to operate any Phone’s basic functions.
+So here we are going to build a Simple Mobile Phone using Arduino, in which a GSM Module is used to make calls, answer calls, send SMS, and read SMS, and also this Arduino phone has a mic and Speaker to talk over this Phone.
+This project will also serve as a proper interface of the GSM Module with Arduino, with all the Code needed to operate any Phone’s basic functions.

 How to Send SMS from NodeMCU without Using GSM Module?